annagarbier/annagarbier.github.io/hybridProjects/wk_02_ekphrastic_cfg/README.md

 A pavilion bisects the foreground of this painting, dividing the woods on the left from a respectable home on the right.
-Various figures—horses, a young woman strumming a lute, and a wayfarer seeking alms—add anecdotal interest to the particular scene.
+Various figures—horses, a young woman strumming a lute, and a wayfarer seeking alms—add anecdotal interest to the scene.
 ```